 If you liked this post, you might also enjoy some of my other rants:

 👋 Hey!
 I'm Jared Palmer.
-I'm currently the VP of Product at Vercel.
+I'm currently the VP of AI at Vercel.
 I joined Vercel after they acquired my build system startup Turborepo in late 2021.